JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/projects.md

 We will discuss your ideas with you individually and come up with a sufficiently extensive project together.

+In general, we can distinguish project depending on the beneficiary:
+ - You: try new language for a problem well known to you,
+ - Our group: wort with your tutors on a topic researched in the AIC group
+ - Julia community: choose an issue in a registered Julia project you like and fix it (including documentation issues)

+ The project should be of sufficient complexity that verify your skill of the language (to be agreed individually)

 For you inspiration of what such a project could look like we have four suggestions for you (which you can of course choose to work on as well).